myscriptbox-org/gpg-man/README.md

 ### --license
 shows the program's license.

+### db -stash
+This command will create a local copy of the gpg user-level configuration database.
+Use it if you are not sure what effect your changes will have.
+You can put back the version stashed with: '**gpg-man** db -unstash'.

+### db -restore [arg]
+This command restores the gpg user-level configuration database from the zip file supplied as an argument.
+Example:
+    **gpg-man** db -restore mybackup.zip
+will restore mybackup.zip.

 ### db -backup [arg]
 This command creates a zip backup of the ssh user-level configuration database and saves it to the filepath supplied in [arg].
 Examples: